 8. Don’t Hold it

-Apparently, being cold doesn’t just make you feel like you have to pee more, having to pee makes you colder.
-So if you wake up in the middle of the night and have to go, just do it.
 If you can’t bear the thought of getting out of your tent because it’s freezing out there, carry a pee bottle or sealable container for the express purpose of relieving yourself into.
-You can try to do so without leaving your sleeping bag, but unless you’re 100% positive you won’t spill any (thus sullying your gear and stinking up the tent), just climb out for the two minutes it takes to pee.
-Ladies, if you want some assistance in this area, check out this post.
+For those who squat to pee, if you want some assistance in this area, check out this post.

 9. Stash your Boots in your Bag

 If your boots have removable liners, remove them and stash them in the bottom of your sleeping bag overnight.
 Put them in a zip-top bag or dry sack if they’re damp.
 This will keep them from freezing if they’re damp and provide a toasty place to stuff your feet when you get up in the morning if they’re not.
-If your boots don’t have liners, bag the boots and stuff them down there, instead.
+If your boots don’t have liners, bag the boots and stuff them down there.

-10. Bring a Space Blanket
+10. Bring a Blanket

 There you have it.
 Ten tips on how to stay warm while winter camping.
 So don’t let a little cold and snow keep you from going outside!
 Get out there and wander on!
 And feel free to share your own tips for keeping the shivers at bay in the comments below!